csc-training/summerschool/mpi/heat-equation/code-description.md

 relatively straightforward, however, with distributed memory parallelization with MPI some extra steps are needed.

-The most simple way to divide the work is with one dimensional decomposition.
+Here we describe one-dimensional domain decomposition.
 Due to different memory layout in Fortran and C/C++, the grid is divided into blocks of columns in Fortran or into rows in C/C++ and each block is assigned to one MPI task.